rbmk-project/rbmk/pkg/cli/ipuniq/README.md

 EOL character (e.g., `^D` on Unix and `^Z` + `Return` on Windows).

 ### History

+The `--only` flag was introduced in RBMK v0.11.0.

 Before RBMK v0.4.0, this command always randomly shuffled the addresses.
 Afterwards, one must use `--random` explicitly.